denisse-orellana/bellabeat_case/README.md

 #### Data Limitations
 The data is subject to limitations:

-* __The datasets are bias__: The information of 30 people about physical activity, heart rate, and sleep monitoring is a small example and it's not representative of the population and can lead to a wrong analysis and conclusions.
+* __The datasets are bias__: The information of 30 people about physical activity, heart rate, and sleep monitoring is a small example and it's not representative of the population and can lead to wrong analysis and conclusions.
 * __The data credibility is not optimize__: The information is realible and original, but has not been updated or reviewed in 7 years and collected data from April to May.

 __Data Conclusion: Because of these reasons, the data is subject to limitations, and has not complete credibility to find patterns, help answer questions, or to find solutions.__